Wilhelm2/KeyValueStore/README.md

 |---------|-----|---------|-----|

 There is no easy way to look up directly entry *i* of kv, because keys and values can have different lengths.
-Therefore, we use another file, the *.dkv* file to store that information.
+Therefore, we use another file, the *.dkv* file, to store that information.

 ## File *.dkv*

-The file with the extension *.dkv* contains for each entry *i* of the database the offset and length of *i*.
+The file with the extension *.dkv* contains, for each entry *i* of the database, the offset and length of *i*.
 Its magic number is *3*.

 Its header is composed of the file's magic number and the number of the database's slots: